LarsBesselmann/WCA-EJA-GettingStarted/README.md

         . /home/techzone/Student/labs/wca/showEnv.sh vscode

+     If it shows a version **1.104.x** as in the screenshot below, you can continue with the next step.

     <kbd>![vscode_version](./images/media/vscode_version.png)</kbd>

-    If it shows a version **1.104.x** as in the screenshot above, you can continue with the next step.
     Otherwise run the following command to update vscode:

         . vscode_update.sh